vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/RHEL_prereq.rst

 3. Enable the **AppStream** and **BaseOS** repositories via the RHEL subscription manager.

+.. caution:: Always execute Omnia playbooks from within the directory where the playbook is located.

 .. note:: If the OIM server has an Infiniband NIC installed, run the below command to install the hardware drivers and Infiniband-related packages:
     ::
         yum groupinstall "Infiniband Support" -y